LoyVanBeek/RoboCupAtHome-roadmap/future.md

 - Cleaning bathroom
 - Cleaning furniture, dusting things off
 - Laundry
+    + Gathering all clothes in the house
+    + Sorting/separating clothes
+    + Putting clothes in/out washing machine
+    + Ironing
+    + Putting clothes in the closet

 ### Other home-related activities
 - Cooking
+    + Selecting a recipe
+    + Chopping food

 what skills are needed to eventually accomplish these tasks?